Ksisung/ksisung/README.md

 - 🌱 I’m currently learning Wix Answers and Wix Bookings
 - 💬 Ask me about inkFrog Classic, inkFrog Open, Shipstation, and Highwire
 - 📫 How to reach me: <a href="https://www.facebook.com/kristasisung">Facebook</a> or kristasisung@gmail.com
-- 🤔 I’m looking for music collaborations in all forms; also networking toward a virtual Rennaissance design/art community
+- 🤔 I’m looking for collaborations on building a virtual Rennaissance design/art community
 - ⚡ Fun fact: I can say the alphabet backwards suuuuper fast

 <!--